Equinox Group: Fundraising boycott

-Businesses owned by and affiliated with Equinox, primarily Equinox gyms and SoulCycle, faced prominent calls for a boycott and protests.
-The boycott was first prompted by a widely publicized fundraiser for then-president Donald Trump by Stephen Ross, the founder and principal owner of The Related Companies.
-Equinox and SoulCycle responded to the boycott and protests by stating it did not endorse the fundraiser and argued Ross was a "passive investor."
+Businesses owned by and affiliated with Equinox, primarily Equinox gyms and SoulCycle, faced calls for a boycott.
+The boycott was first prompted by a widely publicized fundraiser for then-president Donald Trump by Stephen Ross, the founder and principal owner of Related Companies.
+Equinox and SoulCycle responded to the boycott by stating it did not endorse the fundraiser and argued Ross was a "passive investor."

 Blink Fitness bankruptcy

 On August 12, 2024, Blink Fitness filed for Chapter 11 bankruptcy protection, blaming slow sales caused by the COVID-19 pandemic and increased rising costs as part of the decision.
 The company plans to shutter some of its locations and plans to sell itself.

+In December 2024, Blink Fitness was acquired by PureGym for $121 million, outbidding Planet Fitness in a bankruptcy auction.
+PureGym began rebranding the gyms the following year.